r00t-3xp10it/trojanizer/README.md

     | https://arno0x0x.wordpress.com/2017/11/20/windows-oneliners-to-download-remote-payload-and-execute-arbitrary-code/ |
     ╚────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╝

-    The follow exercise describes how to use trojanizer single_file_execution and Presetup sfx built-in switchs to drop and execute any payload using 'certutil' or 'powershell' appl whitelisting bypass oneliners ..
+    The follow exercise describes how to use trojanizer 'single_file_execution' and 'Presetup' advanced switchs to drop (remote download) and execute any payload using 'certutil' or 'powershell' appl_whitelisting_bypass oneliners ..

     1º - use metasploit to build our payload